MicrosoftDocs/cpp-docs/docs/dotnet/iterating-over-stl-collection-by-using-for-each.md

 ---
-title: "Iterating Over STL Collection By Using for each | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+title: "Iterating Over C++ Standard Library Collection By Using for each | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.reviewer: ""
-ms.reviewer: ""